Shoreview Grand Opening

 “To solve the problem the plan identified, Ramsey County Library is creating a third regional facility,” said John Hakes, Library Board member.
 “We’ve been talking with residents and patrons about this project since 2012 and thank them immensely for their help in shaping this project.”

-The 32,500 square foot library will have extended hours, a bigger children’s area with pre-literacy interactive installations, expanded teen services and state of the art technology.
+The 38,000 square foot building will have extended hours, a bigger children’s area with pre-literacy interactive installations, expanded teen services and state of the art technology.
 More study and collaborative group spaces will be added, as well as a larger community program room creating space for a wide range of adult programming including history, technology, arts and literature events.

 Friends of the Ramsey County Libraries Capital Campaign Committee is focusing on amenities that will make the library warm, cozy and welcoming.
 Their preliminary goal is to raise $200,000 for items such as a fireplace, artwork and many other special items.